Where you're travelling to

 Unfortunately, there’s not a lot you can do about the global markets.
 When the pound is weak against foreign currencies, it costs insurers more to settle claims with companies or services based overseas.
 The increase in claims cost is then reflected in your travel insurance price.

 As medicine becomes more advanced, doctors and surgeons are able to offer a variety of treatments to get you fighting fit.
 Sophisticated healthcare comes with a hefty price tag though, so while the GHIC can reduce the cost of medical expenses in Europe, it can run into the hundreds of thousands of pounds in other countries around the world.

 What's going on in the world

-From acts of terrorism and industrial strikes to natural disasters (remember that volcanic ash cloud a few years ago?), factors outside your control will often impact the price of your travel insurance.
+From acts of terrorism and industrial strikes to natural disasters (remember that volcanic ash cloud in 2010?), factors outside your control will often impact the price of your travel insurance.

 Governmental changes to taxation will also push up the price of your travel insurance.
 Insurance Premium Tax (IPT) is a tax on general insurance premiums, and on travel insurance, it's particularly high: 20 per cent on every policy sold.